DevOpsDolapo/DevOps_Projects/PROJECT 5/Project5.md

 ## Working with Numbers and Calculations

+To work with numbers and calculations:

-In this section, we'll be writing a script to perform arithmetic operations (addition, subtraction, multiplication, modulus, and division) and display the results.
-Our script will also be performing complex calculations with the results displayed.
+- write a script to perform arithmetic operations (addition, subtraction, multiplication, modulus, and division)
+- display the results
+- perform complex calculations with the results displayed

 The script showing the calculations: